 Learn all about the shadow archetype, including definition, characteristics, examples and how it relates to the Creator archetype.

 What is the Shadow Archetype?
+(Shadow Psychology Definition)

 According to psychoanalyst Carl Jung, the shadow archetype represents the dark side of a person’s personality and psyche.

-Jung also referred to the shadow archetype as the ‘Id’ and believed that it represented an unconscious aspect of the personality which the conscious ego does not identify in itself, or otherwise was the the entirety of the individual’s unconscious (in other words, everything of which they are not fully conscious).
+In Jung’s collected works, he also referred to the shadow archetype as the ‘Id’ and believed that it represented an unconscious aspect of the personality which the conscious ego does not identify in itself, or otherwise was the the entirety of the individual’s unconscious (in other words, everything of which they are not fully conscious).

 In short, the shadow is the unknown and dark side of an individual’s personality.